mikhailstasyuk/obsidian-notes/maths/Markov property.md

-A mathematical modeling constraint that says that we are going to assume that even our
+A mathematical modeling constraint that says that we are going to assume that, in our model, even though our row is dependent on a previous row, it is only dependent on a previous row and nothing that was behind it.